-Trigger Warning: discussions of suicide and suicidality
+Trigger Warning: discussions of suicidality

-A reminder that this episode contains explicit discussion of suicide.
+A reminder that this episode contains mentions of suicidality.
 This warning is meant to empower you with the knowledge you need to make healthy decisions about how and if you should consume this podcast content.
 We invite you to practice self-care and do what feels right for you.
 And if you need support, please connect with someone who can help: family and friends, professionals, or a crisis line.
 There are both Canadian and international recommendations in the show notes below.
 You are not alone-- not in your pain, nor in your healing.

 Shownotes